dhdean/venice-php-client/README.md

 ```

 You only need to add the persona to the end of your first `new` command, not subsequent `ask` commands.

+To get a list of personas currently configured in the `vconf.ini` file, you can run this command:

+`venice ps`